 This pumpkin seed brittle comes directly from my little black pastry chef recipe book.
 It is crunchy, salty-sweet, and the perfect garnish for Fall baking.
 I’ll give you all the tips and tricks to make perfect, thin pepita brittle every time!

 Pumpkin Seed Brittle is the perfect Fall dessert garnish.
 It hits all the right notes.
 The sugar is caramelized so it’s not too sweet, there is a little salt to heighten all those flavors, it is irresistibly crunchy, and it’s beautiful.
 What more could a slice of pumpkin pie or pumpkin spice layer cake ask for than some pepita brittle?
 Not to mention, almost every recipe on my 25 Best Pumpkin Recipes for Fall!

 In my professional pastry chef life, I use pepita brittle for a whole manner of dishes.
-There are the usual suspects like with a slice of pumpkin cake and a dollop of lightly sweetened whipped cream, but I also love to use it unexpectedly.
+There are the usual suspects like with a slice of pumpkin cupcakes and a dollop of lightly sweetened whipped cream, but I also love to use it unexpectedly.
 My favorites have been with a pumpkin panna cotta and pulled thin to cover the whole dish of a baked pumpkin custard as a twist on crème brûlée.

 What is pumpkin seed brittle?

 Pumpkin seed brittle is made by making a wet caramel mixed with a little butter and baking soda.
 The baking soda gives it the light brittle texture.
 Use toasted or untoasted pumpkin seeds depending on your preference.

 - Pulled Brittle: For the pumpkin seed brittle you see here, I pulled the hot sugar mixture thin using gloves.
 You’ll want to pour it in one spot on a non-stick baking mat to give you enough time to pull all the sugar before it sets.
 It is difficult work, but worth it!